mcarabali1/EPIB-704/README.md

 # Data for Assignments

-Data for assignments can be found in the [/EPIB-704/tree/main/data](https://github.com/mcarabali1/EPIB-704/tree/main/data) folder.
+Data for assignments can be found in the folder: [EPIB-704 /EPIB704_HW_data_2025/](https://github.com/mcarabali1/EPIB-704/tree/main/EPIB704_HW_data_2025) or in the overall data folder [/EPIB-704/tree/main/data](https://github.com/mcarabali1/EPIB-704/tree/main/data) folder.
 We have three options for you to import the assignments datasets into R:

 - Option 1: Install our epib.704 package:
   - a) First, install the remotes package: `install.packages("remotes")`
   - b) Then, install the epib.704.data package: `remotes::install_github("mcarabali1/epib.704.data")`
+  - c) Select and load the respective dataset by using `epib.704.data::datasetname`

 - Option 2: Install them directly in R using their URL:
   - a) Assign the df URL to an R object: `urlfile <- "https://raw.githubusercontent.com/mcarabali1/EPIB-704/main/data/covidkenya.csv"`